Administrative Personnel Policies and Procedures; Superceded by EM 03-010

 From: Manuel A. Esteban, President

-Subject: Administrative Personnel Policies and Procedures; Superseded by EM 03-010
+Subject: Administrative Personnel Policies and Procedures; Superceded by EM 03-010

 On the recommendation of the Academic Senate Executive Committee and Provost McNall, I approve revisions to EM 95-010.
 The revisions are editorial changes to make the policy inherently consistent.